simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-10-26
+<br />**Date image released:**  2024-10-27
-<br />**This image is owned by:**  Christophe Vergnes
+<br />**This image is owned by:**
+Mark Hanson and
+Mike Selby;
+Text:
+Michelle Thaller
+(NASA's
+GSFC)

-<br />**Title of the image:**  Phantoms in Cassiopeia
+<br />**Title of the image:**  LDN 43: The Cosmic Bat Nebula
-<br />**Description for the image:**  These brightly outlined flowing shapes look ghostly on a cosmic scale.
-A telescopic view toward the constellation Cassiopeia, the colorful skyscape features the swept-back, comet-shaped clouds IC 59 (left) and IC 63.
-About 600 light-years distant, the clouds aren't actually ghosts.
-They are slowly disappearing though, under the influence of energetic radiation from hot, luminous star gamma Cas.
-Gamma Cas is physically located only 3 to 4 light-years from the nebulae and lies just above the right edge of the frame.
-Slightly closer to gamma Cas, IC 63 is dominated by red H-alpha light emitted as hydrogen atoms ionized by the hot star's ultraviolet radiation recombine with electrons.
-Farther from the star, IC 59 shows less H-alpha emission but more of the characteristic blue tint of dust reflected star light.
-The field of view spans over 1 degree or 10 light-years at the estimated distance of the interstellar apparitions.
+<br />**Description for the image:**  What is the most spook-tacular nebula in the galaxy?
+One contender is LDN 43, which bears an astonishing resemblance to a vast cosmic bat flying amongst the stars on a dark Halloween night.
+Located about 1400 light years away in the constellation Ophiuchus, this molecular cloud is dense enough to block light not only from background stars, but from wisps of gas lit up by the nearby reflection nebula LBN 7.
+Far from being a harbinger of death, this 12-light year-long filament of gas and dust is actually a stellar nursery.
+Glowing with eerie light, the bat is lit up from inside by dense gaseous knots that have just formed young stars.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/IC63.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/LDN43_SelbyHanson_3993.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).